Dimensional transmutation from non-Hermiticity

 {\it Discussion.--} Existing higher-dimensional non-Hermitian studies i.e. Chern or higher-order skin-topological characterizations~\cite{Ezawa2018HOnonH,lee2014lattice,Yao2018nonH2D,Luo2019HOnonH,Lee2019hybrid,kawabata2020higher,groenendijk2021universal} have mostly been based on simple hyperlattices.
 Beyond that, in generic lattices with ``entangled'' couplings, we discover that non-Hermitian pumping does not commute, transmuting the momentum-space lattice (BZ) to an effectively lower dimension.
-This geometrical obstruction is rooted in a nonlinear inversion problem that is visualized as an incompletely ``squashed'' base BZ manifold.
-The classification of how the lower-dimensional effective BZ winds around it gives rise to a novel instance of topological winding.
 As a fundamentally dynamical phenomenon, this dimensional transmutation contrasts with the dimensional reduction in topological classification~\cite{qi2008,ryu2010topological,PhysRevB.96.195101}, as well as the emergence of an extra scaling dimension in lattice-based holography approaches~\cite{qi2013exact,gu2016holographic,Lee2017generalized,hu2020machine}.